 If everyone has the app on their phones, they can take turns holding their phones up while everyone else gives verbal clues for them to guess.
 Keep track of how many each person guesses right and the person who has the most points is victorious!

-We love playing this app at parties, and it makes sense to play during a zoom game night!
+We love playing this app at parties, and it makes sense to play during a virtual game night!
 To learn more about the ‘Heads Up’ app and how to download it, click here.

 6. BOARD GAME ARENA